isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

 <span class="font-size:18px;">Foreigners who are short-term visitors travelling from Hong Kong under the Air Travel Bubble (ATB) arrangement may seek entry into Singapore by applying for an Air Travel Pass (ATP).</span>

-<span class="font-size:18px;">Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an ATP to travel to Singapore.
-SC and PRs may enter Singapore via the <a href="/sc-pr/requirements-and-process">Returning SC/PRs Lane</a>, while Long- Term Pass Holders will have to seek entry approval via the <a href="/wphl/overview">Work Pass Holder General Lane</a>, <a href="/stpl/requirements-and-process">Student’s Pass Holder Lane</a> or the <a href="/scpr-familial-ties-lane/overview">SC/PR Familial Ties Lane</a>. </span>
+<span class="font-size:18px;">Singapore Citizens(SC), Singapore Permanent Residents(PR), and Singapore Long-Term Pass holders are not required to apply for an ATP to travel to Singapore.
+SC and PRs may enter Singapore via the <a href="/sc-pr/requirements-and-process">Returning SC/PRs Lane</a>, while Long-Term Pass Holders will have to seek entry approval via the <a href="/wphl/overview">Work Pass Holder General Lane</a>, <a href="/stpl/requirements-and-process">Student’s Pass Holder Lane</a> or the <a href="/scpr-familial-ties-lane/overview">SC/PR Familial Ties Lane</a>. </span>

 ### 2. Submit Applications for Air Travel Pass and Visa